utshomax/postman-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 Invokes a request in a collection.

-**Send**: When any connection fires an event to this port, the block will invoke the specified request.
+**Send**: When any connection fires an event to this port, the block invokes the specified request.

-**Environment**: Lets you select which Postman Environment to use with your request.
+**Environment**: Lets you select which Postman environment to use with your request.

-**Body Type**: The schema that your data uses (for example JSON or XML).
-Auto will try to auto-detect which schema is being used.
+**Body Type**: The schema that your data uses (for example JSON or XML). **Auto** will try to auto-detect which schema is being used.

-**Variables**: Will auto-populate with any `{{variable}}` that's in the specified request.
+**Variables**: Auto-populates with any `{{variable}}` that's in the specified request.
 Variables can either be assigned a value in the block itself, or have a value passed in.
 <!-- vale Postman.ComplexWords = NO -->
-**Success**: Contains the response of a successful API call if tests are assigned to the request and all pass or (if there are no tests) a 2xx HTTP status code is received.
+**Success**: Contains the response of a successful API call if tests are assigned to the request and all pass or, if there are no tests, a 2xx HTTP status code is received.
 The API call can then be connected to another block or variable value to extract a field from the response.

-**Failure**: Contains the response of a failed API call if tests are assigned to the request and any fail or (if there are no tests) a non 2xx HTTP status code is received.
+**Failure**: Contains the response of a failed API call if tests are assigned to the request and any fail or, if there are no tests, a non 2xx HTTP status code is received.
 The API call can then be connected to another block or variable value to extract a field from the response.
 <!-- vale Postman.ComplexWords = YES -->

 ### Start

 <img alt="Start block" src="https://assets.postman.com/postman-labs-docs/all-blocks/combined-start-block.png" width="110px"/>

-Used as the entry point for [Running Flows on the Cloud](../../running-flows-on-the-cloud/webhooks/).
-Can be configred to hold test data for testing locally by selecting the gear icon and will act as a webhook endpoint that accepts data when running on the cloud.
+Used as the entry point for [running flows on the cloud](../../running-flows-on-the-cloud/webhooks/).
+Can be configured to hold test data for testing locally by selecting the gear icon and will act as a webhook endpoint that accepts data when running on the cloud.

 ### String